sanggi-wjg/gpm/README.md

 ## How to use own yourself
 ### 1. Clone this repository.
+Create Virtual Env whatever you want, then install packages with requirements.txt

 ### 2. Create `.env` file to use for app.
 App load the configurations from `.env` file.